xgarcia17/diabetes-predictor/report.md

-# Diabetes Prediction - More than just being "healthier"
+# Diabetes Predictor - More than just being "healthier"

 ## Xavier Garcia